-The most basic, and yet probably the most powerful remote management tool is undoubtedly remote terminal emulation.
-It usually allows the wide range of operations also available at a local console.
+The most basic, and yet probably the most powerful remote management tool is undoubtedly the remote terminal emulation.
+It usually allows the same wide range of operations also available at the console.
 The flipside is it requires some expertise on command line interface.
-Also, some cheaper devices may lack this service.
+Also, some cheaper devices may simply lack this service.

-Most common remote terminal emulation application protocols are SSH and Telnet, under usage point of view they are fairly similar.
-Though Telnet uses a simple TCP connection with no encryption.
-Therefore, all data will be visible to sniffers, including used authentication credentials (passwords).
+Most common remote terminal emulation application protocols are SSH and Telnet.
+Under usage point of view, they are fairly similar, though Telnet uses a simple TCP connection with no encryption, therefore, all data will be visible to sniffers, including used authentication credentials (passwords).
 Some cheaper devices may support only Telnet, otherwise, SSH should always be used instead.

 Nowadays, many vendors also provide web interfaces to their devices, this means the device has a small HTTP server, and thus, a standard web browser can be used to manage it.
-This can be a complement to remote terminal access or the single available access to the device.
-Bear in mind that usually if HTTP access is a complement to remote terminal access, then it will have only a small subset of available options in the later.
+This can be a complement to remote terminal access or the only available management access to the device.
+Bear in mind that, if the HTTP access is a complement to remote terminal access or console, then most often it will only have a small subset of the available options at the console.